 9.2.2 Backup DetailsLink to chapter 2

-Click on a backup to open a popup module with additional information about a specific backup.
+That will pop open a modal window with additional information about that specific backup.

 Along with all the date, time, backup type, size, and file name, the Backup Details module has options to:

 - Download – Snapshot Pro backups will download instantly and WPMU DEV hosted backups with be prepared and a link will be emailed for download.
 See Exporting Backups for more info about downloading hosting backups.

-- Restore – Snapshot Pro will open the restore module with guided steps and WPMU DEV hosted backups will open the hosting tab to trigger the backup.
+- Restore – Snapshot Pro will open the restore module with guided steps and WPMU DEV hosted backups will prompt you to confirm the action before restoring the backup.

 - Delete (Snapshot Pro Only) – This allows you to remove the backup freeing up backup storage space.

 9.2.3 Restore Website (Snapshot)Link to chapter 2

 From the Hub 2.0 Backups module, click on the ellipsis icon in the row of the specific backup you wish to restore on your site, and select the Restore option.

 I can access my website